 The game was originally intended to be an Xbox One and PS4 launch title, but was pushed back to 2014 because it wasn’t quite as perfect as Ubisoft wanted.

-Now we have to wait until Spring to get our hands on Watch Dogs, but until then we can console ourselves with all the news and gameplay footage we have so far.
+Now we have to wait until May to get our hands on Watch Dogs, but until then we can console ourselves with all the news and gameplay footage we have so far.

 Watch Dogs Hands-on from E3 2013Ubisoft had an extended demo of Watch Dogs available to see behind closed doors at E3 2013, and we were lucky enough to be one of the few to be granted access.